numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 the function values of the last :math:`\lceil\ln(t + 3)^2 / 2\rceil` evaluated
 (or recommended) solutions. [#]_

-In the multi-objective case, the quality indicator is based on a negative hypervolume indicator of the set of evaluated solutions (more specifically, the the non-dominated archive) [BRO2016]_, while other well- or lesser-known multi-objective quality indicators are possible.
+In the multi-objective case, the current quality indicator is based on a negative hypervolume indicator of the set of evaluated solutions (more specifically, the non-dominated archive) [BRO2016]_.

 .. [#] This feature will only be available in the new implementation of the COCO_ framework.